Hansa Wadkar

-Hansa Wadkar (1923–1971) was a Marathi and Hindi film and stage actress of Indian cinema.
-She started her acting career at the age of thirteen years, as a heroine in the bilingual film Vijaychi Lagne (1936).
+Hansa Wadkar (1923–1971) was a Marathi and Hindi film and stage actress.
+She started her acting career in Indian cinema at the age of thirteen years, as a heroine in the bilingual film Vijaychi Lagne (1936).
 Wadkar went on to make a name for herself working in the reputable film companies like Bombay Talkies, Prabhat Film Company and National Studios.
 Her career defining role was in Vishnupant Damle's Sant Sakhu (1941) where she enacted the role of the female saint Sakhu.
-Her other memorable roles were in the Tamasha genre films like Lokshahir Ram Joshi (1947), termed as the "Classic Marathi Tamasha musical".
-Sangtye Aika (1959) was another of Marathi cinema's "best known Tamasha film" along with Ram Joshi.
-She thus acted in two of Marathi cinema's biggest hits Lokshahir Ramjoshi and Sangtye Aika.
+Her other memorable roles are in the Tamasha genre films like Lokshahir Ram Joshi (1947), termed as the "Classic Marathi Tamasha musical" and Sangtye Aika (1959), another of Marathi cinema's "best known Tamasha films".
 The title "Sangtye Aika" (You Ask, I Tell) was used by Wadkar for her autobiography compiled in 1971.
 The autobiography was initially serialised in the Marathi magazine Manoos helped by journalist Arun Sadhu.

 She has been referred to as "one of the most sought after and bohemian actresses of her time".
 Wadkar underwent personal difficulties in her life, which included marital problems, addiction to alcohol, humiliation at several levels and rape at the hands of a magistrate, when seeking to get out of a troubled relationship.
 Her marriage ended in a separation and her daughter was kept away from her.

-Bhumika (The Role) (1977) directed by Shyam Benegal, was based on Hansa Wadkar's autobiography and had actress Smita Patil playing Wadkar in the film.
+Bhumika (The Role) (1977) directed by Shyam Benegal, is based on Hansa Wadkar's autobiography and has actress Smita Patil playing Wadkar in the film.
 The film won two National Awards, Best Actress for Smita Patil and Best Screenplay for Satyadev Dubey, Shyam Benegal and Girish Karnad.
 The film also won the Best Film at the 25th Filmfare Awards.